-Just beside the canal harbour in Naas town, Franck Amand's small French restaurant and wine bar has simple décor and tightly packed tables, but it has struck a chord with local diners who like its warm atmosphere and the big blackboard menu offering unusual dishes that you won’t find in other restaurants in the area.
+Just beside the canal harbour in Naas town, Franck Amand's small French restaurant and wine bar has simple décor with a sprinkling of French chic and tables that are quite tightly packed to meet demand - it struck a chord from the outset with local diners, who like its warm atmosphere and the big blackboard menu offering unusual dishes that you won’t find in other restaurants in the area.

-Tasty food, friendly service and good value should prove to be a recipe for success.
-An informal lunch menu offers French classic of a different kind – tartines and soups, dishes of the day and terrific ‘big plates’ with a starter and a main course served together for a quick meal.
+Appealingly presented, perfectly cooked and very tasty food, together with friendly service and good value has proved to be a recipe for success.
+An informal lunch menu offers French classics of a different kind – tartines and soups, dishes of the day and terrific ‘big plates’ with a starter and a main course served together for a quick meal.

 A mainly French wine list includes a good choice of wines by the glass, and there’s a range for sale online too.

 Offering fine dining without the fuss, this is a lovely restaurant and its success is well deserved.

 *Also at: VDC@Home 2 Castle Building, Friary Road, Naas [(045) 889200; vdchome.ie; email@example.com].
 More recently also at The Elms, Punchestown; and TRI Equestrian Superstore, The Curragh.
 VDC@Home offers a combination of café, food to go, outside catering and an office delivery menu.